 MALDEN CULTURAL COUNCIL SEEKS FUNDING PROPOSALS

 The Malden Cultural Council is seeking proposals from organizations, schools and individuals to apply for grants that support for community-oriented arts, humanities, and science programs.
-Proposals must be postmarked no later than October 15.
+Proposals must be postmarked or time stamped at the City Clerk’s office no later than October 15.

 According to Council spokesperson Stacey Gilchrist, these grants can support a variety of artistic projects and activities in Malden -- including exhibits, festivals, field trips, short-term artist residencies or performances in schools, workshops and lectures.